pohouyam/clewcrypt/README.md

 II.
 Linux and Mac OS X
 ======================

-Requirements for Building VeraCrypt for Linux and Mac OS X:
+Requirements for Building ClewCrypt for Linux and Mac OS X:
 -----------------------------------------------------------

 - GNU Make